minishift/minishift/README.md

   $ brew cask install minishift-beta
 ```

+<a name="un-installing-minishift"></a>
 ### Un-installing Minishift

-1. Try to delete the Minishift VM: `minishift delete`
-1. Remove the folders: `~/.minishift` and `~/.kube`
+1. Shutdown Minishift VM and delete any VM specific files:

+        $ minishift delete

+   This will remove everything under `MINISHIFT_HOME/.minishift/machines/minishift`.
+   Other cached data and the [persistent configuration](./docs/using.md#persistent-configuration) will
+   be kept.
+1. If you want to remove Minishift completely, you also need to remove everything under `MINISHIFT_HOME`
+   (default `~/.minishift`) and `~/.kube`:

+        $ rm -rf ~/.minishift
+        $ rm -rf ~/.kube

-1. Check that there are no remaining Minishift VM.
-Use KVM (virsh), VirtualBox ... depending on your driver.
+1. Last but not least, use your hypervisor management tool to conform that there are no remaining
+   artifacts related to the Minishift VM (eg use `virsh` in the KVM case).

 <a name="quickstart"></a>
 ## Quickstart